The Surprisingly Easy Way to Get Your Daily Fiber*

 Share

-Pop quiz time: Can you name all the macronutrients?
-The big three – fat, protein and carbohydrates – are easy, but there are technically more, including water and fiber.
-Proper hydration is another topic for another day – this article is all about dietary fiber!
-Did you know that so many adults so rarely get enough of it that the 2010 Dietary Guidelines for Americans labeled fiber as a “nutrient of concern” – and not for the first time.
+Pop quiz: Can you name all the macronutrients?
+There are the big three (fat, protein and carbohydrates) but there are two more.
+Water and fiber are also macros.
+Proper hydration is another topic for another day.
+This article is all about dietary fiber and how to boost your daily fiber intake!
+Did you know that so many adults struggle to get enough fiber that the 2010 Dietary Guidelines for Americans labeled it as a “nutrient of concern” – and not for the first time.
 With a whopping 95% of us not getting enough each day, experts call this the “fiber gap.”

-Why does this matter?
-Well, fiber is only found in plants, from blueberries and oats to spinach and lentils.
-Nuts, seeds, fruits, vegetables, grains and legumes are all plants and all provide fiber – along with its many benefits.* This essential nutrient helps promote regularity, satisfy hunger and beat belly bloat.* When we skimp on fiber, we’re leaving all those on the table!
+Why does the fiber gap exist?
+Fiber is only found in plants, from blueberries and oats to spinach and lentils.
+Nuts, seeds, fruits, vegetables, grains and legumes are all plants and all provide fiber – along with its many benefits.* This essential nutrient helps promote regularity, satisfy hunger and beat belly bloat.* And that’s just the beginning.
+When we skimp on our daily fiber intake, we’re leaving all those perks on the table!

 Let’s talk about why we need to mind that fiber gap in the first place.
 Depending on gender and age, your needs will vary from 19 grams to 38 grams of fiber a day.
 As a reference, a cup of cooked brown rice delivers 3.5 grams and a cup of spinach doesn’t even hit one gram!

-The 2015-2020 Dietary Guidelines for Americans say that women need 28 grams from ages 19 to 50, while men need 38 grams during that stage of life.
+The 2015-2020 Dietary Guidelines say that women need 28 grams from ages 19 to 50, while men need 38 grams during that stage of life.
 (Nutritional needs changes slightly after age 50.)
-The benefits of getting adequate amounts of fiber?
-You’ll help support gut health, mood, heart health and other aspects of health.*
+The benefits of hitting your daily fiber intake goals?
+You’ll help support gut health, mood, heart health and more.*

-Knowing all that plus the trinity of benefits we already discussed (to promote regularity, satisfy hunger and beat belly bloat), why would we ever consider falling short of our goals?* Plenty of reasons!
+Knowing all that, why would we ever consider falling short of our daily fiber intake?* Plenty of reasons!
 Researchers cite our unwillingness to talk about going #2, as well as confusion about how and where to get fiber, misconceptions about how much we’re actually getting – and even trends in how we eat (like gluten-free, Paleo and keto diets).

-Those diets are all lower in carbs but that also makes them lower in fiber, since, in whole food form, fiber is found in foods that also deliver carbohydrates.
+Those diets are all lower in carbs but that also makes them lower in fiber.
+In whole food form, fiber is found in foods that also deliver carbohydrates.
 Fiber is a carb you don’t digest, and it delivers its benefits throughout the trip through your GI tract.

 No shaming or blaming here.
 We get it!
-Keep reading for tips on how to get enough fiber, even when you are short on time.
-First up, let’s review.
+Keep reading for easy tips on how to get enough fiber, even when you are short on time.

-What is Fiber, Anyway, and How Do We Get It?
+What Is Fiber—and How Do We Get It?

 - Found in: psyllium husk, oats, legumes (lentils and beans), green vegetables and some fruits.